andrew henderson menu

 Scrambling to raise capital, Puerto Rico has done what a lot of other governments have had to do — launch an investment program in exchange for tax incentives and residence status.

 Their main goal is to attract US corporations that are looking to legally optimize their taxes.
-And because Puerto Rico has a special status with the US, companies are able to cut their tax by as much as 90%.
+And because Puerto Rico has a special status with the US, companies are able to cut their taxes by as much as 90%.

-Your company will most likely need to have a physical office on the island, apply for all the tax concessions, and go through the bureaucratic motions.
+Your company will most likely need to have a physical office on the island, apply for all the tax concessions and go through the bureaucratic motions.

 But, for many, it’s still worth it.

-Many Puerto Ricans speak English, and the island is just a quick plane ride away from many American cities.
+In terms of hiring, many Puerto Ricans speak English, and the island is just a quick plane ride away from many American cities.
 Also, you don’t have to renounce your American citizenship to take advantage of the various tax incentives.

 Could you see yourself spending half of your year there?
-If not, then Puerto Rico may not be for you.If so, then read more about Puerto Rico’s tax incentives here.
+If not, then Puerto Rico may not be for you.
+If so, then read more about Puerto Rico’s tax incentives here.

-Get Your Plan B While You Can
+Get Your Business Visa Plan B While You Can

 From Golden Visas to Business visas to CBI programs – countries are shutting down immigrant investor programs at record speed.